Historic Buildings in Ashby Station

 The roof evokes old-fashioned European thatch (photo: Daniella Thompson, 2005)

-The little blue-domed church across Essex Street from Hull & Durgin was built in or before 1936 (architect unknown).
-According to a Sanborn fire insurance map, the building at the time was the New Jerusalem Swedenborgian Community Church.
-Later it became St. John the Baptist Russian Orthodox Church, and it is to be assumed that the onion dome was added following the conversion.
-The Russian Orthodox parish in Berkeley first held services in 1923 and was registered by 1938.
+The little blue-domed church across Essex Street from Hull Undertaking was originally the Swedenborgian Church of the New Jerusalem, designed by Mark Manning in 1936.
+In 1950, the building was acquired by the local Russian Orthodox congregation and became St. John the Baptist Russian Orthodox Church.
+One would assume that the onion dome was added following the conversion.
+The Russian Orthodox parish in Berkeley first held services in 1920 and was registered in 1936.

 Belying the church’s unassuming exterior, the interior holds surprises.
-Wood-paneled walls and vaulted ceilings direct the visitor’s eye toward the opulently gilt altarpiece, which occupies the entire far wall.
-This marvel can bee seen during the Sunday morning service.
+The wood-paneled walls and beamed ceiling direct the visitor’s eye toward the opulently gilt altarpiece, which occupies the entire far wall.
+This marvel can be seen on Sundays and holidays.

 St. John the Baptist Russian Orthodox Church (photo: Daniella Thompson, 2005)